cacttus/Loft/notes.md

 * Prototype Complete

 TODO list
+* Inheriting from parents is very annoying - remove parent inheritance

 * XML for the UI - relies on Unified Diff
     * XDocument doc= XDocument.Parse("<e>this is some text<e Position=\"Fixed\" Background=\"image.png\"></e>some more text.<e Position=\"Fixed\">interior element with text</e></e>");
 * Unified UI